Utterly ruthless, Carmine "Lilo" Galante became best known for masterminding the heroin trade and the grisly gangland execution that ended his reign.

 On February 21, 1910, in an East Harlem tenement, one of the most notorious gangsters of the 20th century was born.
 Camillo Carmine Galante was the son of Sicilian immigrants from the seaside village of Castellammare del Golfo.
 He was destined to become a Mafia legend.

 Carmine Galante: ‘A Neuropathic, Psychopathic Personality’

-Early on, Galante exhibited criminal tendencies that at age 10 landed him in reform school.
+Born Camillo Carmine Galante in East Harlem on February 21, 1910, he exhibited criminal tendencies that at age 10 landed him in reform school.
 As a teenager, he worked at multiple places including a floral shop, a trucking company, and on the waterfront as a stevedore and fish sorter.